 Two simple homemade vegan breads that are perfect for serving with soup at lunchtime.
 Olive and tomato scone round and rosemary garlic soda bread rolls.

 Autumn is definitely soup season for me and while I do like to make homemade soups sometimes there just isn’t time.
 On these occasions the kids and I often have a tin of soup for our lunch.
-Just soup on its own isn’t usually enough to keep their tummies full until tea time and as I try to avoid giving them too much bread – which they love and would happily eat for every meal – I have come up with a couple of easy homemade vegan bread recipes that go perfectly with soup.
+Just soup on its own isn’t usually enough to keep their tummies full until tea time.
+I try to avoid giving them too much bread – otherwise that’s all they eat.
+So I’ve come up with a couple of easy homemade vegan bread recipes that go perfectly with soup.

 Both of these recipes happen to be vegan too.
 The first is rosemary and garlic soda bread rolls – these are just delicious and fill the whole house with the spell of rosemary while they’re cooking.
 The second is for an olive and sundried tomato scone round.
 I like to put this in the centre of the table and let the kids bread off a section as they eat.